-The Dover Transfer Station is open to all Dover residents with a Transfer Station sticker on their car.
-Stickers are available at the Transfer Station or the Highway Garage.
+The Dover Transfer Station accepts household trash, food scraps and many recyclables.
+It is open to all Dover residents with a Transfer Station sticker (no charge) on their car.
+Stickers are available at the Transfer Station or online.

 The Dover Transfer Station is open to all Dover residents with a car sticker.
 It is located on Powisset Street and is open Wednesday, Saturday, and Sunday from 8 am to 3:45 pm

 Food waste is one of the heaviest components of your weekly trash.
 Since the town pays for incineration by weight, you can help to reduce the town’s disposal costs by removing this item from your trash.
 In addition, overuse of kitchen disposals can adversely affect the functioning of your septic system.

 Food waste should be separated from trash and disposed of in the large barrels located next to the compost area at the Transfer Station.
 This includes bones, shells, corn cobs, tea bags, coffee grounds, and all meats, eggs and fish.
 All food must be bagged.
 Residents may use any type of bag - plastic, paper or compostable.
 The town recommends the use of compostable bags.

 Items that are NOT acceptable are recyclables, cooking oil, yard waste, boxes, cups and cartons.

 Kitchen countertop containers and 10-gallon garage pails for transport are available for purchase at the Transfer Station.
 Compostable bags are available at local grocery and hardware stores, Amazon and Target.